PerseusRipple/handbook/meta/lecture-notes-project/lecture-note-template.md

 ## Notes

 This is where the meat and potatoes should be.
-There should code samples, as well as prose detailing out what the lesson is talking about.
+There should be code samples as well as prose detailing what the lesson is talking about.
 This should be longed and detailed.